Louis XV: Legacy and historical judgments

+For much of his lifetime Louis XV was celebrated as a national hero.
+Edmé Bouchardon's equestrian statue of Louis was originally conceived to commemorate the monarch's victorious role in the War of the Austrian Succession, portrayed the king as peacemaker.
+Fifteen years later in 1763, following France's defeat in the Seven Years' War, it was unveiled in a patriotic spectacle staged to restore public confidence in a monarchy in decline.
+Located on the Place Louis XV, the statue was torn down during the Revolution.

-Some scholars have ignored the king's own actions and turned instead to his image in the mind of the public.
+Some scholars have turned away from the king's own actions to his image in the mind of the public.
 Emmanuel Le Roy Ladurie, the leader of the Annales School, noted that the king was handsome, athletic, intelligent and an excellent hunter, but that he disappointed the people.
-He did not keep up the practice of Mass and performing his religious obligations to the people.
-Le Roy Ladurie wrote that the people felt he had reduced the sacred nature of the monarchy, and thereby diminished himself.
+However, he did not keep up the practice of attending Mass, and the people felt he had shirked his religious obligations and diminished the sacred nature of the monarchy.

-According to Kenneth N. Jassie and Jeffrey Merrick, contemporary songs, poems, and public declarations typically portrayed a king as "master", unblemished "Christian", and benevolent provider ("baker").
-Young Louis' failings were attributed to inexperience and manipulation by his handlers.
-Jassie and Merrick argued in 1994 that the king's troubles mounted steadily, and the people blamed and ridiculed his debauchery.
-The king ignored the famines and crises of the nation.
-The people reviled the king in popular protest, and finally celebrated his death.
-The monarchy survived—for a while—but Louis XV left his successor with a damaging legacy of popular discontent.
+According to Kenneth N. Jassie and Jeffrey Merrick, contemporary songs, poems, and public declarations typically portrayed a king as a "master", an unblemished "Christian", and a benevolent provider ("baker").
+Young Louis' failings were attributed to inexperience and manipulation by his advisors.
+Jassie and Merrick argue that the king's troubles mounted steadily, and the people blamed and ridiculed his debauchery.
+The king was a notorious womaniser; the monarch's virility was supposed to reflect his power.
+Nevertheless, popular faith in the monarchy was shaken by the scandals of Louis' private life and by the end of his life he had become despised.
+The king ignored the famines and crises of the nation, until the people reviled him in protest, and finally celebrated his death.
+The monarchy survived—for a while—but Louis XV left his successor with a smoldering legacy of popular resentment.

 Some sermons on his death in 1774 praised the monarch and went out of their way to excuse his faults.
-Jeffrey Merrick wrote in 1986, "But those ecclesiastics who not only raised their eyebrows over the sins of the Beloved but also expressed doubts about his policies reflected the corporate attitude of the First Estate more accurately."
+Jeffrey Merrick writes: "But those ecclesiastics who not only raised their eyebrows over the sins of the Beloved but also expressed doubts about his policies reflected the corporate attitude of the First Estate more accurately."
 They prayed the new king would restore morality at court and better serve the will of God.